 Place all Stamp Orders here…Stamp Orders

-English version: Honouring Air Inuit’s first Inuk female Captain on the anniversary of her promotion August 15, 2016.
-Melissa Haney has been blazing the way for Inuit women while serving her northern native community…read more
+Honouring Air Inuit’s first Inuk female Captain on the anniversary of he promotion August 15, 2016, Melissa Haney has been blazing the way for Inuit women while serving her northern community… read more

-The first female pilot hired by Air Canada, and the first female Captain in Canada of Boeing 767 in 2006 and Boeing 777 in 2010.
+Judy Cameron is the first female pilot hired by Air Canada in 1978, and the first female Captain in Canada on the Boeing 767 in 2006 and Boeing 777 in 2010.

 MAJOR ‘DEE’ BRASSEUR

 Issued in 2015 – Major ‘Dee’ Brasseur – Canada’s first military flight instructor and one of two first females selected as fighter pilots on the CF18 Hornet, and the first female in the world as an active CF18 Hornet Fighter Pilot…read more

 Issued in 2014 – Rosella Bjornson – the first jet qualified female airline pilot in North America, the first female airline Captain in Canada…read more

 Issued in 2013 – Felicity McKendry – flight test examiner for Canada’s first astronauts Steve McLean and Marc Garneau…read more

 Issued in 2012 – Isabel Peppler – within months of earning her pilot’s license, became instructor of most Canadian student pilots…read more

 Issued in 2011 – Lorna deBlicquy – first Canadian female Civil Aviation Inspector, Lorna flew in disguise in Saudia Arabia…read more